Columbia University President Dr. Minouche Shafik resigns months after campus protests

 "I am very pleased and appreciative that this will afford me the opportunity to return to work on fighting global poverty and promoting sustainable development, areas of lifelong interest to me," she wrote.

-Shafik became president at the beginning of the 2023-2024 school year.
+Shafik became president of the school at the beginning of the 2023-2024 academic year.
 She was the first woman to hold the position.

 Katrina Armstrong has been named interim president, according to Columbia's website.